Aromatherapy

 When prescribed by a pharmacist or herbalist for internal ingestion, essential oils are applied in small controlled amounts, and are contained in a ‘safe to swallow’ gel-like capsule, preferably of vegetable origin (composed of hypromellose, a polymer formulated from plant cellulose).
 Geletine is the derived from animal skin or bone collagen.

 Essential oils are hydrophobic, which means they do not dissolve in water; essential oil molecules will cluster together and float on the surface of water, or sink to the bottom (of water stored in a container).
-While they are oil-like in their behaviour (i.e. they do not mix with water) they are not ‘greasy’ or ‘oily’ fat or vegetable oils are.
-They are not lubricant and are, in fact, extremely drying to the skin.
+While they are oil-like in their behaviour (i.e. they do not mix with water), however, they are not ‘greasy’ or ‘oily’ in the way that fat or vegetable oils are.
+They are not lubricant, in fact, are extremely drying to the skin.
 This is why essential oils are always blended in an emollient, such as a vegetable oil, ointment, cream or lotion, when applied to the body.
-Emollients can also add their own unique qualities to a blend, especially when considering skincare and healing.
+Emollients can also add their own unique qualities to a blend, especially when considering skincare and skin healing.

 Essential oils influence and support the immune system (they are anti-microbial, for example), they are skin healing, and directly influence the Limbic System (the instinctive and emotional centre) within the brain, and have psycho-emotional qualities.
 They instigate physiological and neural responses (via olfactory receptors found throughout the body).
 Applied appropriately, essential oils are highly beneficial.